How To Stop A Fermentation

 Eventually the wine would become completely dry at which time the fermentation would stop on its own.
 This is because during the fermentation process wine yeast turns the sugar into alcohol.

 Wanting to stop a fermentation is all good in of itself.
 But unfortunately, there is really no practical way to successfully stop a fermentation dead in its tracks.
+While there is no practical way, here are a few tips to attempt to slow down the process.

 Using Sodium Bisulfite or Campden Tablets